 “… for a little while … grieved by various trials … that the genuineness of your faith … more precious than gold … though it is tested … may be found to praise, honor, and glory …”

-Rejoice and be thankful for whatever trial you are in right now.
+Rejoice and be thankful for whatever trial you are currently facing.
 God is doing the same in your life and mine!

 Whether you’re a newcomer to the study of God’s Word or a veteran, are you being faithful to learn and grow?
 Have you stopped to contemplate your response to the tests and trials in your life?
 Do you trust God to use them for your good and His glory?
 Are you seeking to respond as Christ would?